Plug-and-play Shape Refinement Framework for Multi-site and Lifespan Brain Skull Stripping: Conclusion

 \section{Conclusion}

-In summary, we presented a source-free domain adaptation method and successfully applied it to the skull stripping task on multi-site lifespan datasets without the need for any annotations on the target domain or concurrent access to the input images of both the source and target domains.
-Our method consists of a segmentation network, a shape dictionary, and a Shape AutoEncoder.
-With the assistance of the shape dictionary, the Shape AutoEncoder makes full use of the anatomical prior knowledge to refine the unreliable segmentation results on the target domain.
-Experimental results demonstrated that the proposed method achieves better performance than the state-of-the-art unsupervised domain adaptation methods, and the proposed Shape AutoEncoder can further enhance traditional skull stripping tools.
+In summary, we presented a plug-and-play shape refinement framework and successfully applied it to the skull stripping task on multi-site lifespan datasets.
+Our method consists of a shape dictionary and a Shape AutoEncoder.
+With the assistance of the shape dictionary, the Shape AutoEncoder makes full use of the anatomical prior knowledge to refine the unreliable segmentation results in the new domain.
+Experimental results demonstrated that the proposed method can enhance the performance of most networks and achieves better performance than the state-of-the-art unsupervised domain adaptation methods, and the proposed Shape AutoEncoder can further enhance traditional skull stripping tools.
+Theoretically, our method can also be widely applied to other organ segmentation.\\\\ \textbf{Acknowledgements.} This work was supported in part by National Institutes of Health (Grant No. R01CA240808 and R01CA258987), National Natural Science Foundation of China (Grant No. U20A20386), Shandong Provincial Natural Science Foundation (Grant No. 2022HWYQ-041)

 \begingroup

 \endgroup